Air India reveals orders for 470 Boeing, Airbus jets

 Tata is integrating Air India with Vistara, which it jointly runs with Singapore Airlines, and with Air Asia India, which it runs with Malaysian discount operator Air Asia.

-AP writers Vineeta Deepak in New Delhi, Barbara Surk in Paris and Michelle Chapman in New York contributed.
+AP writers Vineeta Deepak in New Delhi, Barbara Surk in Nice, France, and Michelle Chapman in New York contributed.

 Credit: AP